-An acronym for Non-Uniform Memory Access.
+This term is an acronym for Non-Uniform Memory Access.

 numeric coprocessor

 A component used in computer systems to enhance performance in mathematically intensive situations.
 It is typically viewed as a logical extension of the primary processor.

 object

 In this document, this term is used to refer collectively to tasks, timers, message queues, partitions, regions, semaphores, ports, and rate monotonic periods.
 All RTEMS objects have IDs and user-assigned names.